dPhantum/syDB/README.md

 <h3>More Documentation coming</h3>
 <p>
-	We have only began to scratch the surface of function documented here... more coming...
+	We have only began to scratch the surface of functionality documented here...<br>
+	There is also query caching, sql generation (create SQL but not execute), implicit caching for paginator, and many other groovy things!<br>
+	more coming...
 </p>

 <p>
 </p>